igraph/igraph/interfaces/python/doc/source/tutorial.rst

-creating trees, regular lattices, rings, extended chordal rings, several famous graphs and so on, while stochastic generators are used to create Erdős-Rényi random networks, Barabási-Albert networks, geometric random graphs and such. |igraph| has too many generators to cover them all in this tutorial, so we will only show an example for both:
+creating trees, regular lattices, rings, extended chordal rings, several famous graphs and so on, while stochastic generators are used to create Erdős-Rényi random networks, Barabási-Albert networks, geometric random graphs and such. |igraph| has too many generators to cover them all in this tutorial, so we will only try a deterministic and a stochastic generator instead:

 >>> g = Graph.Tree(127, 2)
 >>> summary(g)